Reaching an IBS Diagnosis

 Diagnostic Approaches for IBS

 The primary symptoms of IBS are easy to spot: bloating, excessive gas, diarrhea, constipation, regular changes in bathroom habits and abdominal pain.
-The key is to ensure these signs do in fact point to IBS and not another disorder, using a few investigative tools:
+The key is to ensure these signs do point to IBS and not another disorder, using a few investigative tools:

 - Diagnostic testing for other illnesses.
 IBS is generally diagnosed based on reported symptoms, but it can be helpful to rule out similar diseases first.
 Blood tests for celiac disease, stool analysis to check for infection or parasites, or a colonoscopy to investigate physical abnormalities in the bowel can be performed before treatment for IBS begins.